syedshahlal/sshahlal/README.md

 Determined to embrace this exciting field, I took a leap into Data Science.
 Challenges only fueled my hunger to grow.
 With every step, I explore the power of data, developing impactful solutions.

 Today, as a Data Scientist, I live my dream, of uncovering insights and making a difference in this dynamic, data-driven world.
-The journey from coding to data has been extraordinary, and I'm excited about the endless possibilities that lie ahead.
+The journey from product designing to data has been extraordinary, and I'm excited about the endless possibilities that lie ahead.

 ## 🙋‍♀️ Let's Connect